ashutoshmjain/gita/src/thought.md

 `Mahabharata` was the first fully scribed narrative.
 Simply put it was built on reality - history.
 Since it is a lucid history, we can ease ourselves into it even today - after almost five thousand years.
 In other words we can travel back in time to live and experience `Mahabharata`.
 And we can do that with millions of books and websites created since then based on the quality of their expression.
 All we need is a little more immersive experience and of course a mechanism to send the value through these virtual narratives.
 Once we do that, we are beyond the constraints of our physical universe.
 In essence, we become part of the continuum.
 In that sense the definition of `Bramh` is timeless and beyond the constraints of physical space.

 In `Vaidik` science, being one with `Bramh` is the notion of being one with the continuum.
 One may experience any narrative of their choice at any time - to consume, to learn, to play or to understand.
-Choice to be in a narrative does come at a certain cost - one may get lost in the narrative if the experience is truly immersive.
-In other words, each base narrative that we choose to spend our time is an invoice - we pay this invoice with `Karma` we accomplish through free-will and memory.
+Choice to be in a narrative does come at a certain cost besides the risk that one may get lost in the narrative if the experience is truly immersive.
+In other words, each base narrative that we choose to spend our time in comes with an invoice - we pay this invoice with `Karma` we accomplish through free-will and memory inside the experience.
 And we continue to work till we paid in full.
 All the payments go back to the continuum.

 The only issue with this arrangement is how to tell the fully immersed agents about this universal agreement ?
-Creator of the first narrative must provide the agreement to all users. `Dwaipayana` must invoke `Bramh` to create a narrative of continuum!
+Creator of the first narrative must provide the agreement to all users. `Dwaipayana` must invoke `Bramh` to create a narrative of continuum accessible to everyone - particularly those who are lost!
 And he must safeguard the agreement right in the middle - `Bhagvad Gita`.

 ## 0.7
 ---